sacjs/nodebotsday/README.md

 3. Mount the Motor Shield to the Arduino

-4. Mount a motor to each side panel using 2 1" bolts and 2 3/8" washers
+4. Mount a motor to each side panel using 2 1" bolts and 2 3/8" nuts

 5. Assemble the chassis by inserting the tabs of the top and bottom panel into the slots of the side panels